-- 7. Indian River County will not reimburse certain types of expenditures.
-These expenditure types are listed below. - a.
-Travel expenses for travel outside the County including but not limited to; mileage reimbursement, hotel rooms, meals, meal allowances, per diem, and tolls.
-Mileage reimbursement for local travel (within Indian River County) is allowable. - b.
-Sick or Vacation payments for employees.
-Since agencies may have various sick and vacation pay policies, these must be provided from other sources. - c.
-Any expenses not associated with the provision of the program for which the County has awarded funding. - d.
-Any expense not outlined in the agency's funding application. - 8.
-The County reserves the right to decline reimbursement for any expense as deemed necessary. - 9.
-If an agency receives \$100,000 or more from Indian River County (through all sources, e.g. General Fund, Children's Services, Tourist Tax, etc.), the agency is required to have an audit completed by an independent certified public accountant at the end of the agency's fiscal year.
-Within 180 days of the end of the agency's fiscal year, the agency will submit the audit to the Indian River County Office of Management & Budget.
+- 9. If an agency receives \$100,000 or more from Indian River County (through all sources, e.g. General Fund, Children's Services, Tourist Tax, etc.), the agency is required to have an audit completed by an independent certified public accountant at the end of the agency's fiscal year.
+Within 120 180 days of the end of the agency's fiscal year, the agency will submit the audit to the Indian River County Office of Management & Budget.
 This fiscal year will be as reported on the application for funding.
 The Budget Office may extend the 180 day audit submittal requirement, based upon a written request justifying the extension and if deemed to be in the best interest of the County.
 The extension will typically not exceed the three (3) months from the original due date.
 Prior to any change in the fiscal period for an organization, the County shall be notified. - 10.
-If an agency receives a qualified opinion from its independent auditor, this will be reported to the Board of County Commissioners and funding will cease immediately.
-If the Budget Office has any questions regarding a part of the financial statements, audit comments, or notes, a letter requesting clarification may be sent to the agency. - 11.
+If an agency receives a qualified opinion from it's independent auditor, this will be reported to the Board of County Commissioners and funding will cease immediately.
+If the Budget Office has any questions regarding a part of the financial statements, audit comments, or notes, a letter requesting clarification may be sent to the agency. - 40-11.
 Each Nonprofit Agency receiving funding in FY2017-18 will be required to execute an Indian River County grant contract.